Mariah Carey singles discography

 In following years, Carey released various singles including "Against All Odds (Take a Look at Me Now)" with Westlife in 1999 which became her second chart-topping single in the UK.
-Following a tumultuous period in the singer's personal life, her ensuing soundtrack and album, Glitter (2001) and Charmbracelet (2002) respectively, failed to gain significant commercial traction, and led to a series of midly-successful singles.
-Her highest peak during this time was with Flipmode Squad on the single "I Know What You Want" which peaked at number three on the Hot 100.
-In 2005, Carey released a come-back album The Emancipation of Mimi which saw her earn multiple successful singles including "We Belong Together" which became her strongest international showing in years, topping the Hot 100 for 14 weeks, and breaking several radio airplay records.
+Following a tumultuous period in the singer's personal life, her ensuing soundtrack and album, Glitter (2001) and Charmbracelet (2002) respectively, failed to gain significant commercial traction, and led to a series of mildly-successful singles.
+Her highest peak during this time was with the Glitter single "Loverboy", which peaked at number two on the Hot 100.
+In 2005 Carey released a come-back album, The Emancipation of Mimi, which saw her earn multiple successful singles including "We Belong Together" which became her strongest international showing in years, topping the Hot 100 for 14 weeks, and breaking several radio airplay records.
 The song was also listed as the most successful song of the 2000s decade.
 In the 2010s and 2020s, Carey's singles have seen some success with "#Beautiful" peaking at number 15 and "Oh Santa!" at number 75 in their respective decades.
 She also featured on various singles including Ariana Grande's "Yes, And?" and Latto's "Big Energy".
 In 2025, she released the single "Type Dangerous" which became her 50th entry on the Hot 100.
 (Note: As per Billboard.)